8 Must-Knows When Cleaning Exterior Car Trim

 7. Dress It Up!

 Don’t have black trim?
 Black WOW, a clear restorative coating that works on any color exterior car trim.
 It is NOT a dye but a clear, matte finish trim restorer for all smooth and lightly-textured trim.
 Black WOW may darken the polymer and probably will look different for a few weeks.
 However, the finished product shines like the day you drove it off the lot!
 This choice restores non-black trims without breaking the bank.

 Be careful!
 The products used when you wash, wax, and polish are created to clean your car’s paint.
 Make sure you buy the right product/solution for the exterior car trim.
 For protectants, compare the product to the manufacturer’s specs.

-Try products like Miracle Coat, a solution that restores and protects plastic fiberglass products to their original sheen and luster.
-It helps remove oxidation, as well as, small scratches.
+Try products like Miracle Coat Spray on Wax, a solution that restores and protects plastic fiberglass products to their original sheen and luster.
+It helps remove oxidation as well as small scratches.

 With this knowledge, you should be able to successfully maintain your exterior car trim.
 However, if you would like the ultimate showroom finish, check out DetailXPerts.
-With highly-trained technicians, they provide the most eco-friendly mobile auto detailing.
+With highly-trained technicians, we provide the most eco-friendly mobile detailing services.